MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 14. In the meeting preparation window select **Join now**.

-15. In the bottom pane of the meeting select **Share** and select your Desktop to share.
+15. Select 'Up Arrow' icon on top right corner to **Share Content**.In the bottom pane of the meeting select **Share** and select your Desktop to share.

 16. In the bottom pane of the live event select **My desktop**.